Hopfian and Bassian algebras: Hopfian rings

 We turn to semiprime rings.
 Suppose $J\triangleleft A.$ $\sqrt {J}$, called the \textbf{prime radical} of the ideal $J$, denotes the intersection of the prime ideals containing ${J}$.
 The ideal ${J}$ is \textbf{semiprime} if $\sqrt {J}= J.$ A ring $A$ is \textbf{semiprime} if $\sqrt {0}= 0$.

-\begin{cor} Any semiprime ring satisfying the ACC on semiprime ideals is Hopfian. \end{cor} \begin{proof} Property P now says $J$ is an ideal such that $A \cong A/J$.
+\begin{cor} Any semiprime ring $A$ satisfying the ACC on semiprime ideals is Hopfian. \end{cor} \begin{proof} Non-Hopfian now says $J$ is a nonzero ideal such that $A \cong A/J$.
 Then clearly the ideal~$J$ is semiprime, so Lemma~\ref{makeswork} is applicable. \end{proof}

-This applies in particular to affine PI-algebras (although this result is improved in Theorem~\ref{Rep11}), and many enveloping algebras of Lie algebras.
+This applies in particular to affine PI-algebras (although this result is strengthened in Theorem~\ref{Rep11}), and many enveloping algebras of Lie algebras.
 Note that Remark~\ref{Hopf rem} gives a counterexample for non-semiprime rings.

 Corollary~\ref{ACCpr} motivates us to study the ACC on semiprime ideals.
 There is a natural criterion in terms of the prime spectrum.